Hsu Yu-hsiou: 2023: Major and Masters debuts and first wins, top 175

 Hsu made his Grand Slam debut by qualifying for the 2023 Australian Open, beating Evan Furness, Elias Ymer and Alexandre Muller.

 He also qualified for the US Open and won his first round match against Thanasi Kokkinakis, making him the fifth Taiwanese men's singles player to ever qualify for the tournament, and the third Taiwanese man to win a Major match in history.

 He made his debut in qualifying at a Masters 1000 level at the 2023 Rolex Shanghai Masters.
 He qualified for the main draw and recorded his first Masters 1000 wins defeating Max Purcell and 17th seed Lorenzo Musetti.
 He lost to 16th seed and eventual champion Hubert Hurkacz.
 He reached a career high ranking of No. 158 on 16 October 2023.

+2025: Two Challenger doubles titles, top 150

+Hsu Yu-hsiou won two ATP Challenger doubles titles at the 2025 Open Sopra Steria de Lyon with Kaichi Uchida and at the 2025 Cranbrook Tennis Classic with Huang Tsung-hao.